MCmoderSD/YEPPBot/README.md

 - It also lets you check the online status of the bot.

 #### 2. Compatibility:
 - The plugin supports Minecraft version 1.13 and above.
 - Make sure you are using YEPPConnect v1.21.0 or later for full functionality.

 #### 3. Documentation:
 - Refer to the [plugin documentation](https://github.com/MCmoderSD/YEPPConnect?tab=readme-ov-file#commands-and-permissions) for installation instructions, commands, and permissions. <br> <br>

-## Contributing
-Have an idea or suggestion?
-Feel free to:
-- Open an issue or pull request on GitHub.
-- Reach out to me on [Discord](https://www.mcmodersd.de/dc) or [Twitch](https://www.twitch.tv/mcmodersd).

-### Acknowledgments
-Special thanks to:
-- [FoxxHimself](https://github.com/lennartfu): For creating the original bot and inspiring its rewrite in Java.
-- [RedSmileTV](https://github.com/redsmiletv): For assistance with the bot, APIs, and libraries.
-- [Rebix](https://github.com/reebix): For support with the bot and related integrations.
-- [r4kunnn](https://www.twitch.tv/r4kunnn): For testing and feedback on the bot's features.

-Your contributions and support are greatly appreciated.
-Together, we can make the bot even better! <br> <br>

 ## Features